chains-project/dirty-waters/README.md

                         Run differential analysis and generate a markdown report of the project -pm {yarn-classic,yarn-berry,pnpm,npm}, --package-manager {yarn-classic,yarn-berry,pnpm,npm}
                         The package manager used in the project.
+  --pnpm-scope          Extract dependencies from pnpm with a specific scope
+                        using 'pnpm list --filter <scope> --depth Infinity' command.
+Configure the scope in tool_config.py file.
 ```